fteytaud/nevergrad/docs/machinelearning.md

     activation = softmax(x[:3], ["tanh", "sigmoid", "relu"])
     return np.linalg.norm(cx) + (1. if activation != "tanh" else 0.)

-instrumentation = 10  # you can just provide the size of your input in this case
+parametrization = 10  # you can just provide the size of your input in this case

 #This version is bigger.
 def train_and_return_test_error_mixed(x):